IBM/aspera-cli/docs/README.erb.md

 - a browser for Aspera on Cloud authentication (web auth method)
 - a text editor for configuration file edition

-By default the CLI will assume that a graphical environment is available on windows, and on other systems, rely on the presence of the "DISPLAY" environment variable.
+By default <%=tool%> assumes that a graphical environment is available on windows, and on other systems, rely on the presence of the `DISPLAY` environment variable.
 It is also possible to force the graphical mode with option --ui :

 - `--ui=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.